marcpybus/var-node/README.md

 ```
 - use a "very-long" passphrase to encript the key
 - <Network-Own-CA> use the name of your network of nodes

-\* certificate expiration is set to 100 years!
+\* ATTENTION: certificate expiration is set to 100 years!

 #### Generate server Key and Certificate Signing Request
 ```console